-Upon inspection of the test set loss and accuracy curves displayed in figure 2, it can be seen the behaviour of the curve for the 3x3 filter is different to that of 4x4 and 5x5.
-Here, the curve for the 3x3 filter experiment begins at a more favorable standard of classification performance, but any improvements occur slowly and gradually over the course of training.
+Upon inspection of the test set loss and accuracy curves displayed in Fig. 2, it can be seen that the behavior of the curve for the $3 \times 3$ filter is different from that of $4 \times 4$ and $5 \times 5$ .
+Here, the curve for the $3 \times 3$ filter experiment begins at a more favorable standard of classification performance, but any improvements occur slowly and gradually over the course of training.